NETWAYS/gitlab-training/day1/06_Server/03_Gitlab_Introduction.md

 * NodeJS for Javascript rendering
 * Golang for background daemons

-It is recommended to use the Omnibus installation package.
+It is recommended to use the Omnibus installation package or use a managed cloud hosting service.

 ~~~SECTION:handouts~~~

 ****

 Omnibus packages: https://about.gitlab.com/installation/?version=ce